 To get to Sark, we got onto a small boat and enjoyed the trip.
 Arriving in the late afternoon, we checked in the hotel and had a stroll around.

 The most famous and arguably the most beautiful and wild part of Sark is the Coupee which connects the main island to the Small Sark.
 As we stayed in the chocolaterie “Caragh’s Cholocates”, we had a sunset walk around, the place, passing the Pilcher Monument above Havre Gosselin and then heading to Small Sark for a dinner at La Sablonnerie.
 A little bit of splurge, it was an amazing time here.
-The place is out of the history book, with French cutlery and paintings hanging on walls.
+The place is out of the history book, with French cutlery and paintings hanging on the wall.

 Sunday our list was topped with breakfast at our hotel, followed by morning walk at the and lunch at Hathaway’s.
 Kids wanted to jump off the cliff at Venus Pool, and as the water was high, it was enjoyable and (more important than enjoyable) also safe.
 Another experience topping our to-do list was tea and scones at Sue’s Tea garden.
 Overwhelmed by walking (you can walk the whole island from North to South in just 40 minutes!) we got to the Stocks Hotel to enjoy our last dinner in Sark before leaving.
 There are both fine dining and bistro options, both offering great service and huge portions.
 No matter which you choose, make sure you split your meals – you will save money and still be full!